martinpihrt/OSPy/api/docs/Mobile_API_v1.md

 OSPy event -> bounded asynchronous queue -> HTTPS push relay -> FCM -> Android application
 ```

 The administrator configures the relay in **Options → Mobile applications**.
-Push is disabled by default and cannot be enabled without a valid HTTPS relay URL.
+Push is disabled by default; the relay field is prefilled with the official OSPy relay URL and remains editable for administrators who operate their own compatible relay.
+Push cannot be enabled without a valid HTTPS relay URL.
 Plain HTTP is accepted only for a loopback development relay.
 A relay failure never blocks the scheduler, station output or the request that created the event.
 The administration page records the last successful and failed delivery without showing secrets.

 OSPy does not store an FCM registration token, Firebase service-account file or Firebase private key.
 The mobile application registers its FCM token directly with the relay.
 The relay returns an opaque `subscription_id` and a random, installation-scoped `send_secret`; the application sends those two values to its paired OSPy installation: